aaronpowell/httpstatus/README.md

 ## Self hosting

 If you want, you are able to self-host the service using the provided image, which can be found [on GitHub packages](https://github.com/aaronpowell/httpstatus/pkgs/container/httpstatus).
 This may be useful for testing HTTP status codes which are not available in Azure, or time outs longer than we support in the hosted version.

+### Docker on ARM

+Presently, Docker on ARM (such as Mac M1) is not supported due to a bug in the .NET 7 build engine: https://github.com/NuGet/Home/issues/12227.
+Legacy versions on the .NET 6 runtime are available but not supported.

 ## LICENSE